reasonwithoutrestraint/site/Original/My moral understanding.md

 As agents:
 1. Ubiquity - We cannot rid ourselves of normative judgments.
 2. Motivational - Our normative judgments influence our behavior.
-3. Reasoning - Normative argumentation/reasoning influences our normative judgments.
+3. Reasoning - Normative argumentation/reasoning influences our normative judgments (possibly for the better, possibly based on an objective standard).
 4. Disagreement - We have genuine non-linguistic normative disagreements.
 5. Supervenience - Apt normative predication supervenes on descriptive facts.